Uniquely human cognition

 To use an analogy, the role of AI is not to bend the road for the student, nor put the student in an autonomous car; it is to teach the student how to steer the road by improving the signposts placed along it.

-STEER has developed such AI to improve how schools signpost the road of adolescence.
-Our AI equips teachers to become better driving instructors to their students; it equips teachers to give the right messages, to the right student, at the right time for the right reasons.
+STEER has used machine learning to improve how schools can signpost the road of adolescence.
+Our machine learning equips teachers to become better driving instructors to their students; it equips teachers to give the right messages, to the right student, at the right time for the right reasons.

-Our AI helps students reflect on their route to that point; to understand their unconscious patterns of steering which may increase their risks of crashing; and then to look ahead down the road in order to develop better steering going forward.
+Our machine learning helps students reflect on their route to that point; to understand their unconscious patterns of steering which may increase their risks of crashing; and then to look ahead down the road in order to develop better steering going forward.

-Here's an example of our use of AI in an exclusive run by Sky News on 21 September 2019
+Here's an example of our use of machine learning in an exclusive story by Sky News on 21 September 2019

 Advising on AI: Public platforms